-The year-end of the company is 31 March and for the purposes of consolidation the final accounts for 31 March 2024 have been used.
+The year-end of the company is 31 March 2025 and for the purposes of consolidation the draft accounts have been used.
 There was no qualification to the audit opinion on the last audited accounts of the company.

 Information regarding transactions during the year and balances held at the year-end between the Council and PETPS (Birmingham) Limited can be found within Note 46 of the Council entity accounts.